 - 1. Level the trailer from side to side and front to rear.
-Open all faucets. - Replace the galley faucet filter with the bypass pipe (refer to Galley Faucet Filter in Section 5 - Interior).
+Open all faucets. - 2.
+Replace the galley faucet filter with the bypass pipe (refer to Galley Faucet Filter in Section 5 Interior).
 Store filter in a warm place. - 3.
-Turn the water pump switch to the ON position to expel water from the storage tank - Open all drain valves including drain plug or valve on water heater and exterior water service valve. - 5.
+Turn the water pump switch to the ON position to expel water from the storage tank - 4.
+Open all drain valves including drain plug or valve on water heater and exterior water service valve.
+If you have a 30-ft.
+Bunk model it comes equipped with a macerator toilet valve, this can be found at the bottom of the pantry behind the false door housing that supports the furnace vent. - 5.
 While the water is draining from the system, open and flush the toilet-flushing valve.
 Depress hand spray lever while holding the spray head down inside the bowl.
 Depress hand spray thumb button on the telephone shower head while holding down inside the tub and drain all water from the flexible hose.
 Unscrew the heads on both spray units and store.

 - 6. Turn the pump switch OFF after all water has been removed from the storage tank. - 7.
-Remove exhaust hose from water pump. - 8.
-Disconnect the water pump inlet connection and turn the pump on until all the water is expelled.
+Remove exhaust hose from water pump. - Disconnect the water pump inlet connection and turn the pump on until all the water is expelled.
 This water, about 1/2 cup, can be caught in a towel or rag. - Lower the front of the trailer as far as the jack will allow until water ceases to drain, then crank the jack up as high as it will go and allow any remaining water to drain out. - 10.
 After the water has stopped running from the drain lines, apply at least 60 lb. of air pressure at the city water inlet.
 An air-to-city water adapter is available from your dealer's RV accessory store.
 Be sure the toilet valve, all drain valves, and faucets are open and pump outlet hose is disconnected.
 This can be done at a service station and will force any remaining water from the water heater and remove any water that may be trapped in low areas. - 11.
 Pour a cup of non-toxic RV antifreeze that has been approved and listed by a recognized testing authority such as Underwriter Lab into the lavatory, sink and tub drains to prevent trap freeze-up.